Sky-Captain-13/foundry/icon-setter/README.md

 The player or GM can enter `!icon {icon name}` such as `!icon acid` into the chat window or use it as a chat macro to toggle the named icon on the selected and/or targeted tokens.
 The module can only set icons located in the `public/icons/svg` folder currently.

 ## Patch Notes
+### Version 0.0.2
+* Version compatibility update to 0.7.8
+* Major rework of the CSS
+* Updates controls hover / active css
+* Updates status icon hover / active css
+* Improves the aesthetics of padding / margins in the sidebar
+* Improved aesthetics in the combat tracker

 ### Version 0.0.1
 * Initial commit